microsoft/vscode-docs/docs/java/java-project.md

 ### Multiple source folders

-If you have multiple sub-folders that have source code for your project, you can easily add these folders to source path, then all the code inside will be correctly compiled.
+If you have multiple subfolders that have source code for your project, you can easily add these folders to source path, then all the code inside will be correctly compiled.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/multiple-source.mp4" type="video/mp4">